FlashWan/Numerical-methods-undergraduate/docs/index.md

 ### Jupyer notebook

 The lectures notes are written in [Jupyter notebook](https://jupyter.org/).
-This is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots and rich media into a single document.
+This is a web-based interactive computational environment where you can combine code execution, text, mathematics, plots etc into a single document.

-You used these in previous modules, but for a reminder what to do see: [notebooks](http://matt-piggott.github.io/Numerical-methods-undergraduate/notebooks/).
+You used these in previous modules, but for a reminder see: [notebooks](http://matt-piggott.github.io/Numerical-methods-undergraduate/notebooks/).

 ### Supplementary material